Don't be an NPC

 Each subsequent person walks in and thinks, "dang, the lights and fans are off today" and proceeds with their workout.

-It's a silly story, but it illustrates a deeper truth.
+It's a silly story, but it unveils a deeper truth.

 You can impact the world around you.